darokin/term-temple/README.md

 The goal of the project is to make a simple window manager, with a few tools inside (clock, text file reader, ANSI art reader, calculator etc.) so it feels like a text-mode pseudo operating system.

-Curses library is not made to intensive graphics / working in realtime, the way the WINDOW object are redrawn etc. :broken_heart:
+NCurses library is not made to intensive graphics / working in realtime, the way the WINDOW object are redrawn etc. :broken_heart:

 So the trick is to use 0 capabilities of Curses (WINDOW or other lib (menu etc.)) to handle manually the rendering and using only the 'stdscr' WINDOW object Curses expose to draw everything.

 I ended up wording the elements like this :
- - WIDGETS are like windows
+ - **WIDGETS** are like windows
- - MODULES are smaller components that are inside windows (there are some exception where a module is not linked to a widget)
+ - **MODULES** are smaller components that are inside windows (there are some exception where a module is not linked to a widget)

 So my class WidgetManager would mean some sort of minimal window despktop manager.